DeWitt County, Illinois

 DeWitt County is a county located in the U.S. state of Illinois.
-As of the 2010 census, the population was 16,561.
+As of the 2020 United States census, the population was 15,516.
 Its county seat is Clinton.
-The county was formed on March 1, 1839, from Macon and McLean counties.
-The county was named in honor of the seventh Governor of New York State, DeWitt Clinton.
+The county was formed as De Witt County on March 1, 1839, from Macon and McLean counties.
+The county was named in honor of the seventh Governor of New York State, De Witt Clinton.

 DeWitt County is included in Bloomington–Normal, IL Metropolitan Statistical Area.

-The U.S. Census Bureau and the USGS list the county's name as De Witt, although the county uses the name DeWitt (no space).
+The U.S. Census Bureau and the U.S. Geological Survey (USGS) list the county's name as De Witt, although the county uses the name DeWitt (no space).

 History

 Geography

 According to the U.S. Census Bureau, the county has a total area of 405 sqmi, of which 398 sqmi is land and 7.6 sqmi (1.9%) is water.

 Climate and weather

 In recent years, average temperatures in the county seat of Clinton have ranged from a low of 17 °F in January to a high of 88 °F in July, although a record low of -25 °F was recorded in February 1905 and a record high of 113 °F was recorded in July 1954.
 Average monthly precipitation ranged from 1.95 in in February to 4.54 in in July.